ordermentum/steveo/README.md

 - publish - send a message onto a queue
 - subscribe - process a message

+### Workflow

+Allows a sequence of steps to be defined and executed.

+The output of each step will be fed into the arguments of the proceeding step.

 ### Registry

-Task Registry: Steveo maintains a registry that keeps track of tasks and their associated event handlers.
+Task Registry: Steveo maintains a registry that keeps track of tasks + workflows and their associated handlers.
 When a new task is created, it is added to the registry for dispatch handling.

-Responsible for keeping the inventory of tasks & event manager.
-Whenever a new task is created, an entry will be added in the registry
+Responsible for keeping the inventory of tasks + workflows & event manager.
+Whenever a new task or workflow is created, an entry will be added in the registry

 ### Consumer